• Skip to main content

 Feature: Subect Graphs

-July 13, 2007 By Ben Brumfield
+July 13, 2007 by Ben Brumfield

 Inspired by Bill Turkel's bibliography clusters, I spent the last week playing with GraphViz.
 Here is a relatedness graph generated by the subject page for my great grandfather: